-They’re bound to give it back by placing the blame on to you.
+They’re bound to give it back by placing the blame on you.
 And you’re caught in a vicious cycle of blame-shifting.
 So, break free from this tendency with some introspection.
 Ask yourself, ‘why am I triggered by this?’ rather than ‘why did he/she do this?’

 A harmonious relationship needs sustained effort and nurturing.
 You can neither infuse harmony into relationships overnight nor can you expect that once achieved it’ll last forever.
-But the importance of building a harmonious relationships lies in that fact that it brings peace and hope, it is every bit worth the effort.
+But the importance of building harmonious relationships lies in the fact that it brings peace and hope, it is every bit worth the effort.

-The key for a harmonious relationship is building a relationship that is food for our soul.
+The key to a harmonious relationship is building a relationship that is food for our soul.
 These connections can be described as harmonious when they inspire us, make us feel alive and yet at peace, and drive us to connect on a deeper, spiritual level.